YsOukdach/ViT-CANet/README.md

 This repository represents the whole implementation of the proposed approach described in our paper titled 'ViTCA-Net: A Framework for Disease Detection in Video Capsule Endoscopy Images Using a Vision Transformer and Convolutional Neural Network with a Specific Attention Mechanism.

-To train the model, please feel free to clone this repository using this command in your terminal
+To train the model, please feel free to clone this repository using this command in your terminal:
 ```bash
 git clone https://github.com/YsOukdach/ViT-CANet.git
 ```
-Install install the dependencies by using this command
+Install install the dependencies by using this command:
 ```bash
 pip install -r requerments
 ```
-Start training runing :
+Start training runing:
 ```bash
 python train.py
 ```